-Our dedicated and specially trained registered nurses act as geriatric liaisons and are dedicated to assessing patients 65 and older who enter the Emergency Department.
-They will evaluate:
+Our dedicated and specially--trained registered nurses act as geriatric liaisons and are dedicated to assessing patients 65 and older who enter the Emergency Department.
+They will evaluate for:

-- Your risk for falling and accidents, as well as illnesses
+- Risk for falling and accidents, as well as illnesses.

-Since being in the Emergency Department can be overwhelming, your geriatric liaison will keep you and your care team in communication every step of the way with the goal of preparing you for a safe and seamless transition from the hospital.
+Your geriatric liaison will keep you and your care team in communication every step of the way.
+It’s our goal to prepare you for a safe departure from the hospital.
 We strive to:

 - Improve your health by assessing and addressing your specific needs.

-- Coordinate your care by connecting directly with your medical team.
-The team may include your primary care provider, social workers or case managers, pharmacy, physical therapist and geriatrician.
+- Coordinate your care by connecting directly with your medical team which may include your primary care provider, social worker or case manager, pharmacist, physical therapist and geriatrician.

-- Help reduce costs by developing a personalized plan geared toward helping you avoid additional visits to the emergency department.
+- Develop a personalized plan that helps you avoid additional visits to the Emergency Department.

 The GEMI team assesses patients between 9 a.m. and 8 p.m. in the Emergency Department at Stamford Hospital on the Bennett Medical Center Campus.
-At all other times, patients are assessed by registered nurses other than our geriatric liaisons.
+At all other times, our registered nurses assess patients.

 Geriatric Medicine Specialists